iAM-AMR/iAM.AMR.DOC/source/data_extraction/data_extract_rules.rst

   - 1998 *vs.* 1999

+- size of herd of origin

+  - small *vs.* large

 Note that factors which assess the same animals before and after AMU are acceptable.

 Immutable factors should not be extracted.